 Testing and Sound

-As every streamer, Limetree Bridge reacts very positively to a clean power supply, so I used Allo Shanti linear power supply for most of the testing.
+Like every streamer, Limetree Bridge reacts very positively to a clean power supply, so I used Allo Shanti linear power supply for most of the testing.
 On the other side, both Denafrips Ares II and Chord Qutest DACs were used.
 That further went to the Hegel H90 integrated amp and KEF LS50 speakers.

 The sound coming from this streamer is capable of revealing a great amount of details.
 The bassline is quick and precise, and the midbass is no different.
 Because of it, all bass notes are neat and tidy with plenty of texture to be heard.
 Moving to the midrange and the story continues in a similar fashion.
 There are plenty of details to be heard, so moments like the singer opening her or his lips in front of the microphone are easily discernable.
 Energetic edges and crisp transients are part of that package too.
 The highest spectrum is well extended, helping this streamer to present a wide and tall soundstage, with plenty of air.

 Raspberry Pi with Allo DigiOne SPDIF interface is something I use on a daily basis, and I’m quite happy with its clean and dynamic sound.
 But make no mistake, this budget stack can’t compare to the likes of Limetree Bridge that’s just far more resolving and revealing.
-Listening to it for just a few hours then returning to Pi with DigiOne board, I noticed that bassline is not as quick nor resolving, tone texture is lacking across the frequency spectrum, and soundstage is not as wide, nor tall.
+Listening to it for just a few hours then returning to Pi with DigiOne board, I noticed that bassline is not as quick nor resolving, the tone texture is lacking across the frequency spectrum, and the soundstage is not as wide, nor tall.
 There’s no sense in beating around the bush, Pi and DigiOne are very good for their modest price, but the Limetree Bridge is just in a higher league sonically.
 The exact same result happens if you compare it to the Allo USBridge.

 Allo DigiOne Signature stuck onto a Raspberry Pi is a much closer contender.
 It also offers more details, crisper edges and transients, as well as more air and a bigger soundstage than both regular DigiOne or USBridge.
 But, Limetree Bridge still has an upper hand in most of these aspects.